 It made me feel less alone even though I felt like I’m a totally different person from Melinda and if this was real life she wouldn’t want to be friends with me.

 See, there’s a big subplot about Melinda trying to find new friends because her old friends think she called the cops to break up their stupid party and they won’t have anything to do with her and neither will most of the rest of the school.
 Everyone in her school is split up into different groups.
 One of the groups is a group of snobby girls who insist you dress a certain way and do tutoring and community service and stuff like that.

-Melinda went to that party with all her friends and they hate her for breaking it up after she was raped.
-I went to my party to try to keep an eye on the one friend who insisted on going while my other two best friends wasted a ton of breath telling me it was a bad idea.
+Melinda went to that party with all her friends and now they hate her for breaking it up after what happened to her.
+I went to my party to try to keep an eye on the one friend who insisted on going while my other best friend wasted a ton of breath telling me it was a bad idea.